groupdocs-viewer/GroupDocs.Viewer-for-Java/Demos/README.md

 All web demos run on `http://localhost:8080/viewer/` and provide document viewing with zoom, thumbnails, text search, page rotation, download/upload, and print support.

+> **Demo only — not for production use.** Web demos in this folder illustrate GroupDocs.Viewer API capabilities.
+They lack production-grade security controls.
+Use them locally for evaluation and build your own hardened service for deployment.

 | Demo | Framework | Language | Run command |
 |------|-----------|----------|-------------|
 | [Spring](Spring) | Spring Boot 2.5 | Java | `mvn clean spring-boot:run` |